 Testing Your Scripts

-The bash scripts generated by bashly are shellcheck compliant.
+The bash scripts generated by bashly are shellcheck compliant, and shfmt compliant.

-This means that you can use shellcheck to ensure that any custom code you use in your script, is also valid.
+This means that you can use these tools to ensure that any custom code you use in your script, is also valid.

 In cases where your scripts are more elaborate, or when you wish to ensure your scripts behave as expected, you can use any bash testing framework to test your scripts.